Anushk97/Blog/_posts/2024-08-19-seventh-post.md

         return False
 ```
+<span style="color: red;">note: need to do check if character in string is legit and lower. append to new list and compare reverse with original. palindrome is reverse = original </span>

 #### 8. Buy and sell crypto
 - You are given an integer array prices where prices[i] is the price of NeetCoin on the ith day.